Affordability and access

 Percentage of the population getting water from public water systems with at least one health-based violation during the past year: measured at the county scale, lower values are better

 We need water to survive, so it’s only natural that livable communities provide residents with clean drinking water.
 Contaminated drinking water can cause severe health issues; it also may reflect infrastructure that can’t support future growth.
 More than 20 percent of the nation’s water systems have violated health standards in recent years, which is why the Index investigates the percentage of people in a county who get water from public systems that fall below health standards.
+For areas that don’t report drinking water quality data, we assume the national average of 4.95%.

 Source: The Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute, 2014 County Health Rankings & Roadmaps